jamesgolden1/deep_network_low_dim_vis/README.md

 ![](images/three_layer_warping_212485.gif)

-Olshausen & Fieldl, 2005, Figure 6: Overcomplete representation in a sparse coding network.
+[Olshausen & Field, 2005, Figure 6](http://www.rctn.org/bruno/CTBP/olshausen-field05.pdf): Overcomplete representation in a sparse coding network.
 (A) The iso-response contours of three linear neurons (with half-wave rectification) having linearly dependent weight vectors.
 A stimulus falling anywhere along a given contour will result in the same response from the neuron.
 A stimulus falling in the upper half-plane will